Corruption in Taiwan

 Corruption in Taiwan is the use of political power by government officials in Taiwan for private gain.
 Taiwan, or the Republic of China, is noted for significant anti-corruption strides.
-Out of 180 countries, Taiwan ranked 25th in Transparency International's 2024 Corruption Perceptions Index, where the country ranked first is perceived to have the most honest public sector.
+Out of 182 countries, Taiwan ranked 24th in Transparency International's 2025 Corruption Perceptions Index, where the country ranked first is perceived to have the most honest public sector.
 Key issues needing improvements include graft, bribery, and unethical practices.

-Heidao
+Organized crime and black gold

-A prevalent type of corruption in Taiwan involves Heidao or "black-gold politics".
+A prevalent type of corruption in Taiwan involves organized crime and "black-gold politics".
 This term is associated with the increased involvement of racketeers and self-serving businessmen in politics to protect their interests.
 Particularly, these political elements resort to bribery in order to wield and maintain their political influence.
 Corrupted officials include the police and judicial system including high-level government officials.

 In 2024, prosecutors investigated alleged corruption and misconduct by the Hsinchu City police.
 The probe was initially around the police's alleged taking bribes from operators of electronic gambling parlors, but expanded to irregularly cancelled traffic tickets.
 At least 21 police officers and other officials were charged with violating Taiwan's Anti-Corruption Act, mainly from the latter accusation.

 Criminal elements who were able to penetrate the political system ensure political longevity through bureaucratic corruption such as money laundering and money politics.
 A legislator named Lo Fu-chu, for instance, is suspected of being part of the Tien Tau Meng syndicate.
 In 2001, he physically assaulted Diane Lee, a fellow legislator.
 Aside from this, Lo also faced several other corruption charges.
 Prosecutors charged him with business fraud and embezzlement, with allegations that he pocketed about $38 million from several businesses through intimidation.
 He was also prosecuted for providing forged documents in order to obtain loans from two banks amounting to $23.4 million.

 By 2021, the Legislative Corruption Scandal was uncovered.
 The case, which is considered the biggest in Taiwan's judiciary history, involved widespread bribe-taking, abuse of authority, conflict of interest, and other illegal activities committed by at least 200 members of the judiciary and the bureaucracy.

 The heidao problem has become entrenched since it cultivated a symbiotic relationship between criminal elements and politicians.
 To address the issue and its related corrupt and unethical practices, the government instituted several initiatives focusing on raising public awareness of accountability, financial propriety, and personal ethics.
 However, due to weak anti-corruption apparatus as well as the noted lack of ethical conduct among civil servants, corruption associated with heidao persists.